-The provision for claims outstanding comprises amounts set aside for claims notified and claims incurred but not reported (IBNR).
+The provision for claims outstanding comprises amounts set aside for claims notified and claims incurred but not reported ("IBNR").
 IBNR is calculated using standard actuarial techniques.
-Given the relatively long-tailed nature of the business written, heavy reliance is placed on loss ratios from the business plan as updated by detailed pricing work undertaken on individual risks by the pricing actuaries.
-Some regard is given to Lloyd's Risk Code data from the LMA where we weight the individual Risk Code triangles in line with the premiums written by class.
+Given the relatively long-tailed nature of the business written, reliance continues to be placed on loss ratios originally from the business plan, but updated by detailed pricing work undertaken on individual risks by the pricing actuaries, and this is supplemented with insights from claims experience as the business develops.
+Some regard is given to Lloyd's Risk Code data from the LMA where PMA weights the individual Risk Code triangles in line with the premiums written by class.
 The provision for claims also includes amounts in respect of internal and external claims handling costs.

 The reinsurers' share of provisions for claims is based on calculated amounts of outstanding claims and projections for IBNR, net of estimated irrecoverable amounts, having regard to the reinsurance programme in place for the class of business, the claims experience for the year and the current security rating of the reinsurance companies involved.
-The syndicate uses a number of statistical techniques to assist in making these estimates.
+The Syndicate uses a number of statistical techniques to assist in making these estimates.

-Accordingly the two most critical assumptions with regards to claims provisions are that the past is a reasonable predictor of the likely level of claims development and that the rating and other models used, including pricing models, for recent business are reasonable indicators of the likely level of ultimate claims to be incurred.
+Accordingly, the two most critical assumptions with regards to claims provisions are that the past is a reasonable predictor of the likely level of claims development and that the rating and other models used, including pricing models, for recent business are reasonable indicators of the likely level of ultimate claims to be incurred.

 The level of uncertainty with regard to the estimations within these provisions generally decreases in absolute (monetary) terms with time as experience develops.
-In addition to these factors if there are disputes regarding coverage under policies or changes in the relevant law regarding a claim, this may increase the uncertainty in the estimation of the outcomes.
+In addition to these factors, if there are disputes regarding coverage under policies or changes in the relevant law regarding a claim, this may increase the uncertainty in the estimation of the outcomes.

-The assessment of these provisions is usually the most subjective aspect of an insurer's accounts and may result in greater uncertainty within an insurer's accounts than within those of many other businesses.
+The assessment of these provisions is usually the most subjective aspect of an insurer's annual accounts and may result in greater uncertainty within an insurer's annual accounts than within those of many other businesses.
 The directors consider that the provisions for gross claims outstanding and related reinsurance recoveries are fairly stated on the basis of the information currently available to them.
-However, ultimate liability will vary as a result of subsequent information and events and this may result in significant adjustments to the amounts provided.
+However, ultimate liability will vary as a result of subsequent information and events, and this may result in significant adjustments to the amounts provided.

-Adjustments to the amounts of claims provisions established in prior years are reflected in the financial statements for the period in which the adjustments are made.
+Adjustments to the amounts of claims provisions established in prior years are reflected in the annual accounts for the period in which the adjustments are made.
 The provisions are not discounted for the investment earnings that may be expected to arise in the future on the funds retained to meet the future liabilities.
 The methods used, and the estimates made, are reviewed regularly.